PatrickF1/github.fish/README.md

 omf install open_github
 ```
 ### Installing open PR functionality
 If you want to be able to open the pull request created for the current branch on GitHub, you will need to do a bit more set up.
 The first step is to obtain a GitHub Personal Access token and set it as an environment variable.
 This is needed because `open_github` queries the [GitHub API](https://developer.github.com/v3/pulls/#list-pull-requests) to get information about your repositories' pull requests.
 See the section below for further instructions.
-The second thing needed is [gron](https://github.com/tomnomnom/gron), which is used to parse the JSON returned by GitHub's API.
-It can be easily installed with `brew`:
+The second is to install [gron](https://github.com/tomnomnom/gron), which is used to parse the JSON returned by GitHub's API:
 ```fish
 brew install gron
 ```